-- The embOS interrupt handler must not define any local variables. - The embOS interrupt handler has to call OS_CallISR(), when interrupts should not be nested.
+- The embOS interrupt handler must be defined with (resbank) option - The embOS interrupt handler must not define any local variables.

+- The embOS interrupt handler has to call OS_CallISR(), when interrupts should not be nested.
 It has to call OS_CallNestableISR(), when nesting should be allowed. - The interrupt handler must not perform any other operation, calculation or function call.
 This has to be done by the local function called from OS_CallISR() or OS_CallNestableISR().